-This National Institute on Drug Abuse (NIDA)-funded postdoctoral program is offered by the University of California, San Francisco (UCSF) Department of Psychiatry and Weill Institute for Neurosciences.
+This National Institute on Drug Abuse (NIDA)-funded postdoctoral program is offered by the UCSF Weill Institute for Neuroscience's Department of Psychiatry and Behavioral Sciences.
 Our program is one of the few that trains scientists in treatment and service research.
 Scholars work with a preceptor to design and implement studies on treatment of substance use disorders (SUD), including nicotine, cannabis, opioids, and other substances.
 Scholars also select a specific area of focus for independent research.
 Current research interests of faculty include trials of efficacy and effectiveness of psychosocial and pharmacologic treatment of substance use disorders, including:

 - Innovative methodology, including internet-based studies

 - Treatment of complex patients in health care settings

 - Diagnostic techniques and research on treatment tailored for HIV-positive substance users with psychiatric and medical disorders